Man : Women running the money? Rarely at hedge funds | MarketScreener

 A Reuters analysis of CF 30 filings for 76 financial firms showed hedge funds registered women at a fraction of the rate of other finance companies.

-For an interactive version of the graphic showing registrati
+For an interactive version of the graphic showing registration ra

-on rates across financial firms in Britain, click https://tmsnrt.rs/2HA0lb3.
+tes across financial firms in Britain, click here https://tmsnrt.rs/2HA0lb3.

 Hedge funds say they struggle to find women to work as portfolio managers and point out that women are better represented in other areas, including compliance and legal counsel.
 These are middle-office or back-office positions, rarely involved in investment calls.